AhmedIbrahim9/guardiansGame/README.txt

 Youtube gameplay link : https://youtu.be/yjjIP4xRsMo

+N.B :

-Note : Game Server and Strategy Game Project V1 are 2 seperate java projects ,so download and import each one seperatley on eclipse or your        prefered IDE
+1-Game Server and Strategy Game Project V1 are 2 seperate java projects ,so download and import each one seperatley on eclipse or your prefered IDE

+2-Unfortunetly due to running out of time to finish the project the user city in the game was made explicitly on a 1920 x 1080 resolution computer and most of the components were placed using a null layout which made it not appear correctly ,other than that the rest of the game appears correctly on any resolution

 Instructions :